aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

     calculation = load_node(<pk>)
     calculation.res.energy

-Notice that, in general, an AiiDA plugin won't limit itself to write some input files, running the software for you, storing the output files, and connecting it all together in your provenance graph.
-AiiDA will also try to interpret your program's output, and make the output values of interest available through an output dict node (as depicted in the graph above).
-In the case of the AiiDA quantum espresso plugin this output node is available at ``calculation.outputs.output_parameters`` and you can access all the available attributes (not only the energy used above) using:
+Besides writing input files, running the software for you, storing the output files, and connecting it all together in your provenance graph, many AiiDA plugins will parse the output of your code and make output values of interest available through an output dictionary node (as depicted in the graph above).
+In the case of the ``aiida-quantumespresso`` plugin this output node is available at ``calculation.outputs.output_parameters`` and you can access all the available attributes (not only the energy) using:

 .. code:: python

     calculation.outputs.output_parameters.attributes

-Since the name of this output dictionary node is an implementation detail of each plugin, AiiDA provides the shortcut ``calculation.res`` where the developers can indicate what they think is the result of the calculation.
+While the name of this output dictionary node can be chosen by the plugin, AiiDA provides the "results" shortcut ``calculation.res`` that plugin developers can use to provide what they consider the result of the calculation.

 .. rubric:: Footnotes

-.. [#f1] However, to avoid duplication of KpointsData, you should first learn how to query the database, therefore we will ignore this duplication issue for now.
+.. [#f1] In order to avoid duplication of KpointsData, you would first need to learn how to query the database, therefore we will ignore this issue for now.
 .. [#f2] A process is considered active if it is either ``Created``, ``Running`` or ``Waiting``.
 If a process is no longer active, but terminatd, it will have a state ``Finished``, ``Killed`` or ``Excepted``.

-Once run, AiiDA calculations are instances of the class ``CalcJob``, more precisely of one of its subclasses, each corresponding to a code specific plugin (for example, the PWscf plugin).
-You have already seen ``CalcJob`` classes in the previous sections.

-However, to create a new calculation, rather than manually creating a new class, the suggested way is to use a ``Builder``, that helps in setting the various calculation inputs and parameters, and provides TAB-completion.